nglahani/Online-Quantitative-Trading-Strategies/README.md

    These notebooks provide step-by-step details on how each strategy is executed and compared.

 3. **Evaluating Performance:**
-   The framework computes several performance metrics for each strategy including cumulative wealth, exponential growth rate, and the Sharpe ratio.
+   The framework computes three performance metrics for each strategy including cumulative wealth, exponential growth rate, and the Sharpe ratio.
 You can customize these evaluations by modifying the parameters in the notebooks and utility functions.

 ## Documentation and Research Paper